Updated February 10, 2018.

 Oven-safe glass baking dishes cause cakes to brown more readily; reduce oven temperature by 25°F (14°C).

-Cakes are often baked in pans of varied sizes and shapes, including, standard round cake pans 8 or 9 inches (20 or 23 cm) in diameter, 9 inch (23 cm) square cake pans, 9 x 13 inch (23 cm x 33 cm) cake pans, muffin tins, 1 or 2 pound (454 or 907 grams) loaf pans, jelly roll pans, bakers sheets and specialty pans, such as tube pans and bundt pans.
+Cakes are often baked in pans of varied sizes and shapes, including, standard round cake pans 8 or 9 inches (20 or 23 cm) in diameter, 9 inch (23 cm) square cake pans, 9 x 13 inch (23 cm x 33 cm) rectangular cake pans, muffin pans, 1 or 2 pound (454 or 907 grams) loaf pans, jelly roll pans, bakers sheets and specialty pans, such as tube pans and bundt pans.

 For best results, fill pans 1/2 full with batter, except where otherwise directed in gluten free cake recipes.